 - Whether you’re using Marshmallow Fluff, keep the cupcakes refrigerated!
 It’s best if you serve/eat it the same day.

-Enjoy this spring break recipe and fall in love with this flavor!
+Enjoy this spring break Malibu Rum Cupcakes recipe and fall in love with this flavour!